Research Resources & Processes

 RCI Grant Funding Information

 Effective September 1, 2021, the UMOR and SMTD grant programs will be replaced across campus with a new set of grants operated under the banner of “Research, Catalyze, Innovate” (RCI).
-In the SMTD, the new RCI grant program will builds on the former grant offerings, expanding that program from two grants to three:
+In the SMTD, the new RCI grant program will build on the former grant offerings, expanding that program from two grants to three:

 (1) The Large-Scale RCI Grant